 • Want to head out this weekend for entertainment or to do some shopping but have no car, no gas, or simply no interest in driving?
 Not to worry; there’s a solution that’s nearly at your doorstep―and free.

 The CityRide shuttle, which operates Fridays and Saturdays, connects WPI and Assumption College students with six popular spots for food, shopping, and entertainment.
 The service is free for full-time undergraduates presenting a student ID from either of the sponsoring colleges.

 Destinations include Target (Lincoln Plaza), the Blackstone Valley Shoppes in Millbury, and Worcester North Cinemas, along with both college campuses.
 Service runs from 5pm to midnight.
-The full schedule of stops and times is available here.
 Printed schedules can be picked up at the Student Activities Office.

 The numerous stops and wide service area give students a variety of options, says Christine Girouard, associate director of student activities.